SaraVieira/fiddly/Readme.md

 - [ ] Make All Contributors look nice
 - [ ] Allow option to change prism theme
 - [ ] Optimize images on copy
+- [ ] Have tests with cypress to make sure page looks okay
+- [ ] Have more tests and find way to mock the input file in it

 ## Acknowledgements